Fruitloop24/network_monitor_project/README.md

 ### Extended Overview

 **Linux Looker** is a modular, security-focused diagnostic tool for Linux systems that provides quick, detailed insights into system health.
 It includes eight diagnostic tools, covering DNS, memory, disk usage, firewall, network interfaces, routing, speed tests, logs, and system information.
-Users can run individual or multiple tools as needed, with results color-coded for readability and saved as text files on the desktop. **Linux Looker** prioritizes security by discarding the sudo password after eac...
+Users can run individual or multiple tools as needed, with results color-coded for readability and saved as text files on the desktop. **Linux Looker** prioritizes security by discarding the sudo password after each run.

 ### Key Features
 - 🌐 **DNS Information**: Provides detailed information on DNS records, including A, AAAA, MX, TXT, PTR, and SOA records, along with DNSSEC status and TTL values.